 Masud Mahdi, VP, Payment Integrity and Risk Adjustment Operations, Fidelis Care

 Sarah Baiocchi, RVP, Operations & Finance

 Sarah Wendt, Regional Vice President, Enterprise Talent Attraction, Talent Delivery and Contingent Workforce

 Shannon Bagley (Ex-officio Member), Executive Vice President, Chief Administrative Officer

 Wade Rakes, Plan Chief Executive officer, Peach State Health Plan

 Business Unit Diversity Councils

-Business Unit Diversity Councils support the execution of the enterprise D&I strategy at the business unit level.
+Business Unit Diversity Councils support the execution of the enterprise DEI strategy at the business unit level.
 They focus on efforts that advance diversity, inclusion, and equity within their business unit in ways that are sustainable, scalable, and engaging.
-Effective Diversity & Inclusion Councils create a competitive advantage by driving capabilities related to Centene’s four D&I pillars of Talent, Supplier Diversity, Community Engagement, and Stakeholder Collaboration.
-To date, 21 of Centene’s business units have launched diversity councils to further progress toward our D&I goals, and development of additional new councils is underway.
+Effective Diversity, Equity & Inclusion Councils create a competitive advantage by driving capabilities related to Centene’s four DEI pillars of Talent, Supplier Diversity, Community Engagement, and Stakeholder Collaboration.
+To date, 21 of Centene’s business units have launched diversity councils to further progress toward our DEI goals, and development of additional new councils is underway.